NickElseySpelloC/LightingControl/README.md

 Maps the schedules to switches and switch groups.
 You can have any number of entries in this section, each one must define at least the Type and Schedule keys.

-**Important**: If you are configuring webhooks (in the ShellyDevices section) so that inputs can control the outout of one of more switch via this app, make sure you have the 'relay type' configured to "Detached" switch mode (in the Shelly app, go to Device > Settings Input/output settings).
+**Important**: If you are configuring webhooks (in the SCSmartDevices section) so that inputs can control the outout of one of more switch via this app, make sure you have the 'relay type' configured to "Detached" switch mode (in the Shelly app, go to Device > Settings Input/output settings).

 | Parameter | Description |
 |:--|:--|